ubernostrum/django-registration/docs/custom-user.rst

 * Make the email field required.
-By default, Django's user model makes this field optional; it is required in :class:`~django_registration.forms.RegistrationForm` because :ref:`the two-step HMAC workflow <hmac-workflow>` requires an email address in order to send account-activation instructions to the user.
+By default, Django's user model makes this field optional; it is required in :class:`~django_registration.forms.RegistrationForm` because :ref:`the two-step activation workflow <activation-workflow>` requires an email address in order to send account-activation instructions to the user.

 Django's :class:`~django.contrib.auth.forms.UserCreationForm` is a :class:`~django.forms.ModelForm` with its model hard-coded to